Mensterra/karo/docs/official-docs/guides/tools.md

     ```

-5.  **Use the Tool:** Instantiate your custom tool and add it to the `tools` list in `BaseAgentConfig` just like a built-in tool.
-Make sure your agent's system prompt describes the new tool appropriately.
+5.  **Use the Tool:** Instantiate your custom tool and make it available to your external orchestration logic (e.g., add it to the `available_tools` dictionary).
+Update your agent's system prompt and `OrchestrationOutputSchema` (specifically the `Union` in `tool_parameters`) to include the new tool and its input schema.
+Ensure your orchestration logic can handle the new `tool_name` when the agent requests it.